Sign in

 yiyuan Product Page

-• Insertion method &#; As mentioned previously, wheel studs are mounted in the wheel hub, stick out beyond the brake rotor hat, and are then paired with lug nuts.
+• Insertion method: Wheel studs are mounted into the wheel hub, protruding beyond the brake rotor hat, and paired with lug nuts.

 Wheel Bolts